What is Bluetooth?

 One of the most typical uses of Bluetooth is to connect a smartphone to headphones or wireless speakers.

-The advantage of headphones is that you do not have to worry about whether cables or wires get tangled or pulled; one of the reasons why Bluetooth is particularly useful for sports headphones.
+The advantage of headphones is that you do not have to worry about cables or wires getting tangled or pulled, which is one reason why Bluetooth is particularly useful for sports headphones.

-You can also find thousands of small and powerful Bluetooth speakers to meet all needs and can be perfect to use at house parties when you don’t want to leave your smartphone in one place to stream music with a cable.
+You can also find thousands of small and powerful Bluetooth speakers to meet all your needs.
+These speakers are perfect for house parties when you don’t want to leave your smartphone in one place to stream music with a cable.

 For hands-free headphones

-Another common use of Bluetooth is the use of hands-free headphones.
-You can connect small internal devices to your smartphone so that you can make calls on the go quickly and easily.
+Another common use of Bluetooth is hands-free headphones.
+You can connect small internal devices to your smartphone to make calls on the go quickly and easily.

 To transfer files

-If you’re close to the person you want to send files to, you can use Bluetooth to do so.
-This is a good idea when you need to transfer larger file types when you are out of range of a Wi-Fi signal.
+If you’re close to the person you want to send files to, you can use Bluetooth.
+This is a good idea when transferring larger file types when you are out of range of a Wi-Fi signal.

 For hands-free in cars

-You can also find Bluetooth in cars.
+Bluetooth is also found in cars.
 Pair the phone with the car, and you can receive calls without touching the smartphone.

 The instructions for this setting depend on the car and the manufacturer, but on your phone, it should be to find the Bluetooth car ID in the Bluetooth device menu.